Trading System Development and Research Notes (1)

 {"minute_to_expire":10000,"order_method":"IFDOCO","parameters":[{"condition_type":"MARKET","product_code":"FX_BTC_JPY","side":"BUY","size":"0.02"},{"condition_type":"LIMIT","price":477918.0,"product_code":"FX_BTC_JPY","side":"SELL","size":"0.02"},{"condition_type":"STOP","product_code":"FX_BTC_JPY","side":"SELL","size":"0.02","trigger_price":476234.0}],"time_in_force":"GTC"}

-Looking at this, the TP is 477918.0, and the SL is 476234.0.
+Looking at this, it's ordering with TP: 477918.0, SL: 476234.0.
 Now, let's look at the actual execution price...

 open:482126.0, close:482297.0

-• The price data is delayed
+- The price data held locally is incorrect

-• The local price data is correct
+- The price data held locally is correct

 Investigation Log

-I added logs and ran the bot, observing the logs around the suspicious order at 2018-12-02 14:32:20.
-It looks like it closed in 4 seconds.
+I added logs and ran it, then observed the logs for the order at 2018-12-02 14:32:20

 2018-12-02 14:32:20, 0:00:04s, prof: 5.8, start: BUY, diff: 580.0, amount: 0.01,0.01, open:466470.0-close:467050.0